techlahoma/board_meetings/2017/10_october_minutes.md

 There has been talk about reviewing user groups once a year.
 Jessica has been working on a new application.

-Amanda: before the end of the year, I would like to send out more thank yous to donors and volunteers.
+Amanda: before the end of the year, I would like Techlahoma to send out more thank yous to donors and volunteers.

 Thank the stream team at thunder plains.